NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/NewRadiologyAndPathologyDeepLearningModelsIntoMhubAi/README.md

 <!-- Add a short paragraph describing the project. -->

 The MHub.ai project at Harvard has developed methods to execute machine learning models on medical images in an easy to use and standardized way.
 There is already a Slicer plugin for running MHub.ai format models.
-For this project, we propose to add two models of row different types to the MHub library.
+For this project, we propose to add two models of different types to the MHub library.